JuliaText/WordTokenizers.jl/README.md

 ## Experimental API
-I am trying out an experimental API where these are added as dispatches to Base.split.
+I am trying out an experimental API where these are added as dispatches to `Base.split`

 So
 `split(foo, Words` is the same as `tokenize(foo)`,